 The Marriage Portrait by Maggie O’Farrell

-Enter the life of Lucrezia de’ Medici in Renaissance Italy in The Marriage Portrait.
-As a young duchess, she faces the challenges of court life after an unexpected marriage.
-In this unfamiliar world, her husband’s true nature remains enigmatic.
+Step into the life of Lucrezia de’ Medici in Renaissance Italy with The Marriage Portrait.
+As a young duchess, she grapples with the challenges of court life following an unexpected marriage, where her husband’s true nature is mysterious.

-Lucrezia must navigate her role, meet expectations, and secure her own future.
-O’Farrell’s powerful storytelling paints a vivid picture of a resilient woman’s fight for identity and independence.
-Experience the captivating tale of love, politics, and survival in a world where Lucrezia’s destiny teeters on a knife’s edge.
+Lucrezia must navigate her role, meet expectations, and secure her future.
+O’Farrell’s powerful storytelling vividly depicts a resilient woman’s struggle for identity and independence.
+Experience a captivating tale of love, politics, and survival where Lucrezia’s destiny hangs on a knife’s edge.

 Still Life by Sarah Winman

-Luckily, an unexpected inheritance beckons him back to the Tuscan hills, where destiny awaits.
-With beautiful prose and a celebration of love and family, Still Life tells a captivating tale of resilience, beauty, and enduring bonds.
+Memories of Italy linger as he returns to his London pub crew.
+Then, an unexpected inheritance draws him back to the Tuscan hills, where destiny awaits.
+Still Life tells a captivating tale of resilience, beauty, and enduring bonds with beautiful prose.

 My Brilliant Friend is the first installment in the top-rated Neapolitan Novels series by Elena Ferrante.
 It introduces two friends, Elena and Lila, as they grow up in the 1950s-60s in Naples in an impoverished neighborhood.